AriSophDev/trans-fedora-fastfetch/README.md

 ## Trans - A Simplified Fastfetch Configuration for Trans Users (Fedora Edition)

 This repository provides an easy way to configure and use Fastfetch on **Fedora Linux**, with custom logos featuring the transgender flag 🏳️‍⚧️.
-It is aimed at trans users who want a quick and beautiful setup without complications.
+It is aimed at trans users who want a quick setup without complications.

 ### Preview